 Sources of skill acquisition or development are available in 2 ways:

-- By searching for the employee, manager or HR in the training library.
+• By searching for the employee, manager or HR in the library of available apprenticeships.

 A workflow system from request to acceptance to scheduling will be automatically triggered.
 The social dimension of the talent management platform accelerates its adoption: the employee can both evaluate the relevance of the support he has received and suggest it to his network.